renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/improve.md

 #### Best practices for multiple languages
 For a git organization working with multiple programming languages, you can maintain a centralized global `best_practices.md` file containing language-specific guidelines.
-When reviewing pull requests, PR-Insight automatically identifies the programming language and applies the relevant best practices from this file.
+When reviewing pull requests, Khulnasoft Merge automatically identifies the programming language and applies the relevant best practices from this file.

 To do this, structure your `best_practices.md` file using the following format: